anandology/python-practice-book/source/modules.rst

    and prints all the URLs linked from that webpage.

 .. problem:: Write a regular expression to validate a phone number.

+json module
+^^^^^^^^^^^

+.. problem:: Write a program myip.py to print the external IP address of the machine.
+Use the response from ``http://httpbin.org/get`` and read the IP address from there.
+The program should print only the IP address and nothing else.

 zipfile module
 ^^^^^^^^^^^^^^